Vegan Pasta Salad Recipe

 Use these expert tips to make this vegan pasta salad perfect every time!

-- For a creamy pasta salad, mix the Italian dressing with a tablespoon or two of vegan mayo or cashew cream before combining with the rest of the ingredients.
+• For a creamy vegan pasta salad, mix the Italian dressing with 1 to 2 tablespoons of vegan mayo or cashew cream before combining with the rest of the ingredients.

 Assuming six servings of rotini pasta salad per batch, each serving contains an estimate of 117 calories per serving.
 To transform this into a low-carb pasta salad, use low-carb bean noodles, and use a sugar-free Italian dressing.